allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 BigFlow is a framework, not a scaffold.
 There is very little code generated.
 You can manipulate configuration to build a custom project setup.

-Deployed processes start from the Docker environment.
-Thanks to that, you can create any environment you want.
-Docker is a much more stable execution environment than Airflow.

 For scheduling, BigFlow uses the Google Cloud Composer, which is basically Airflow.
 Airflow is not a part of local development though.
 Let us talk about that a bit more.